 Work will begin this summer in Huddart and Wunderlich county parks to reduce wildfire risks and improve forest health and community safety through a partnership of the San Mateo Resource Conservation District (RCD) and San Mateo County Parks with funding awarded the California Department of Forestry and Fire Protection (CAL FIRE) as part of the California Climate Investments Program.

-During the next three years, 402 acres will be treated—218 acres in Huddart Park and 184 acres in Wunderlich Park.
+During the next two years, 402 acres will be treated—218 acres in Huddart Park and 184 acres in Wunderlich Park.
 Both sites are located in the wildland-urban interface where forestland abuts private residences.

 “There is a significant amount of fire fuel in the county park system which includes trees impacted by Sudden Oak Death and drought, and invasive species that can create overly dense forests,” said San Mateo County Parks Director Nicholas Calderon.
 “Our collaboration with RCD and funding for these projects through CAL FIRE are critical as the region takes action to address these conditions and improve the safety of county residents.”